frenkel/timer-for-harvest/README.md

 token to a more secure location, such as GNOME Seahorse.

 ## Wishlist
-- Show a splashscreen while initially connecting to Harvest.
-- Switch to asynchronous communication with the Harvest server.
 - Idle detection to ask user whether idle time should be subtracted or booked as a new time entry.
 - Ability to see other days then today.